 April 17, 2020

 Navigate toward freedom from discontentment, attachments, and self-doubt by cultivating trust and acceptance during this weekend of self-exploration.
+Through Vinyasa flow classes accompanied by uplifting music, work from the inside out to discover how to cultivate trust and contentment.
+Strip away the distractions of everyday life and tune in to the ever-present and universal truth that lies within.
 How much time do you spend moving toward where you want to be versus being content with where you are?
 What do you cling to mentally, physically, or emotionally?
-How could you let go of what you’re clinging to and allow yourself to live more fully and deeply in the present?
-Explore these questions and begin to work toward answers as you contemplate yogic philosophy and the chakras (energy centers) for guidance in trust and acceptance.
-In this program, you will: Gain…
+How could you let go of what you’re clinging to and allow yourself…